Product Hunt analysis

 Other

-Thanks to Product Hunt for making their data available via a simple API and to Highcharts for creating a powerful charting library and letting it use for free for personal blogs!
+Thanks to Product Hunt for making their data available via a simple API and to Highcharts for building such a powerful charting library and letting people use it for free on personal blogs!